bioinfo-arctic/FSK2053/Spring_2025/Phylogenetic_Inference.md

 ```
 write.tree(tre.pars.nj, file="tree_example.tree")
 ```
-You can open this tree file using a program called figtree (http://tree.bio.ed.ac.uk/software/figtree/).

-Extra information: ’Beauti’fication of phylogenetic trees can be done using `ggplot`and its associated package called `ggtree` can be used to make trees more beautiful.
+You can open this tree file using a program called FigTree (http://tree.bio.ed.ac.uk/software/figtree/).
+Using third-party softwares like FigTree is how people have been making pretty phylogenetic trees for years.
+However, now we have R-packages that can get us there with using code instead.
+Beautiful, customizable phylogenetic trees can be made using `ggplot`, and the associated package called `ggtree` can be used to make trees more beautiful.
 If you are interested, you can play around with and make colourful trees using different functions and packages at home.
-For example using the package "ggtree", which has a lot of really cool features.
+For example using the `ggtree` package, which has a lot of really cool features.
 You can see more here: https://yulab-smu.top/treedata-book/.

+### Inpsiration for this practical:
+    "Estimating phylogenetic trees with phangorn": https://cran.r-project.org/web/packages/phangorn/vignettes/Trees.html.

 ### References:

-    Bodenhofer U, Bonatesta E, Horejs-Kainrath C, Hochreiter S (2015). “msa: an R package for multiple sequence alignment.”
-Bioinformatics, 31(24), 3997–3999. doi:10.1093/bioinformatics/btv494.
+    Bodenhofer, U., Bonatesta, E., Horejs-Kainrath, C., Hochreiter, S. (2015). msa: an R package for multiple sequence alignment.
+Bioinformatics 31(24), 3997–3999. https://doi.org/10.1093/bioinformatics/btv494.

-    Pelé J, Bécu JM, Abdi H, Chabbert M. Bios2mds: an R package for comparing orthologous protein families by metric multidimensional scaling.
-BMC Bioinformatics.
-2012 Jun 15;13:133. doi: 10.1186/1471-2105-13-133.
-PMID: 22702410; PMCID: PMC3403911.
+    Pelé, J., Bécu, J. M., Abdi, H., Chabbert, M. (2012).
+Bios2mds: an R package for comparing orthologous protein families by metric multidimensional scaling.
+BMC Bioinformatics 13(133). https://doi.org/10.1186/1471-2105-13-133.

-    Klaus Peter Schliep, phangorn: phylogenetic analysis in R, Bioinformatics, Volume 27, Issue 4, February 2011, Pages 592–593, https://doi.org/10.1093/bioinformatics/btq706
+    Schliep, K. P. (2011). phangorn: phylogenetic analysis in R. Bioinformatics 27(4), 592–593. https://doi.org/10.1093/bioinformatics/btq706.

 Furthermore, inspiration for this practical was found from the tutorial called: "estimating phylogenetic trees with phangorn": https://cran.r-project.org/web/packages/phangorn/vignettes/Trees.html